douglas-watson/crowdcalls/README.md

 If requests to the firestore systematically fail with the error "Error: Could not load the default credentials", then get the a "Service account key" json file from Douglas (don't generate a new one or it will break other's code).
-Place that file outside of the project tree, and store the location of that file in the FIREBASE_CRED environment variable:
+Place that file outside of the project tree, and store the location of that file in the GOOGLE_APPLICATION_CREDENTIALS environment variable:

     # for example:
-    FIREBASE_CRED=$PWD/../crowdcalls-dev-adminsdk-xxxx.json
+    export GOOGLE_APPLICATION_CREDENTIALS=$PWD/../crowdcalls-dev-firebase-adminsdk-<myidentifier>.json

 Then this file will be loaded when serving functions locally.